C0DER11101/CPrograms/Basics/tests/FormatString2.md

 printf("%8.3s\n", "Priyanuj");
 ```

-Basically this displays the first 3 chracters of the name `Priyanuj` with (8-3) leading whitespaces.
+Basically this displays the first 3 characters of the name `Priyanuj` with (8-3) leading whitespaces.

 ---